MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 *15_point_underdamped_second_order.expected_output.csv*

-If we go back to the first plot of the control system equation and zoom in on just the region of interest, we can evaluate what the minima and maxima of the true output curve.
+If we go back to the plot of the control system equation, we can manually evaluate the minima and maxima of the true output curve.
 So those become our ideally expected extrema points.

 ![](UnderdampedSecondOrderSystem0to3.5.png)

 Expected: